Laci1953/RC2014-CPM/Memory management library/readme.txt

 The file testall.c contains a stress test for the new memory management routines.

-The LIBC.LIB file contains a modified HiTech C library, with this new alloc replacing the old alloc routines.
+The LIBC.LIB file contains a modified HiTech C library.

+Replaced modules:
+- malloc.obj
+- sbrk.obj

+Also, crtcpm.obj must be replaced (new file crtcpm.as is included).

-The stress.c contains a test containing some file functions (read, write) then a series of malloc & free calls, repeated until no more memory is available.
+The stress.c contains a test - some file functions (read, write) then a series of malloc & free calls, repeated until no more memory is available.

 A log of executing stress.com (built with the new LIBC.LIB), compared with the execution of stressoo.com (built with the original LIBC.LIB):